An oven with a cooktop

 - Find your specific appliance’s owner’s manual and place it in a secure location future use.
 If you have lost the manual or want a second copy, you can usually find them on line.

-- Be sure the surfaces, grates, burners are kept clean.
+- Be sure to keep all surfaces, grates, burners clean.
 Use great care when cleaning gas cooktop burners as it is easy to break or misalign the ceramic igniters.
-I needed a piece of small wire can be used to clear a clogged gas jet.
-For iron grates, apply a thin coat of cooking oil to prevent rust just as you would a cast iron frying pan.
+A piece of small wire can be used to clear a clogged gas jet.
+For iron grates, apply a thin coat of cooking oil to prevent rust, just as you would a cast iron frying pan.

 - Never use steel wool for cleaning your appliances, especially stainless steel.

-- Stainless steel should only be cleaned with warm sudsy water or a special cleaner made specifically for stainless steel.
-Always wipe the surface of stainless steel in the direction of the “grain” and only with a soft, completely clean cloth.
+- Stainless steel should only be cleaned with warm sudsy water or a cleaning product made specifically for stainless steel.
+Always wipe the surface of stainless steel in the direction of the “grain” using only a soft, completely clean cloth.

 - 1x per use: After every use, remove the grates and the burners and thoroughly wipe them clean.